-9 Books That Will Keep Your Attention Until The Very Last Page
+9 Books That Will Keep You Hooked

 Look, I love reading as much as the next person (probably more), but I do have to admit that just sometimes, when I’m really tired, I find myself slightly drifting off halfway through a page.
 I might have to read the last few sentences again because I wasn’t paying attention.
 Or, you know, I might just put on Netflix instead.
 Is this OK?
 Am I in trouble?
 Reading is my passion, but it does require that little bit more work than it does to watch Gilmore Girls, and sometimes, I just don’t have the energy.